jw-mans/huffman-archivator/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE.txt for details.
+See LICENSE for details.

 ---